liushuran2/Bayesian_DPA_TISR/README.md

 ```

 ### 4. Confidence correction
-Aiming at overcoming the commonly overconfidence problem, user can adopt the algorithm mentioned in our paper to minimize Expected calibration error (ECE) by running:
+Aiming at overcoming the commonly overconfidence problem, user can adopt the algorithm mentioned in our paper to minimize Expected calibration error (ECE) by running (3D version coming soon):
 ```python
 python finetune.py --config config.yaml
 ```